 Getting your side hustle up and running can be as simple as buying a website domain and putting a blog together, or slightly more challenging if you need to hunt for business or clients.
 It all simply comes down to the effort you’re willing to put into your side hustle.

 That said, it’s important not to expect too much at the beginning.
 For example, if you start an after-hours private practice, you might not have lines of patients out of the door right away.
 Your blog might not have thousands of visitors every day from its launch date.
 However, if you’re diligent and stick with it, you can develop a lucrative side hustle if you maintain your entrepreneurial spirit.

-The important thing is to get the word out.
+The important thing is to get the word out and market your side hustle.
 If your side hustle is primarily online, find others working in a similar niche to connect with.
 You might ask about guest posting, for example, or ask a more established physician vlogger to share a link to your videos in an effort to drive more traffic to your content.

 Will your side hustle eventually replace your full-time physician job?
 That’s really up to you.
 You might find that you love physician entrepreneurship more than you love working at a hospital.
 Or you might decide to keep your side hustle as exactly that – something you enjoy on the side.

 [PoF: The list above is just the beginning.
 There’s really no limit to the options you have.
 It does make some sense to leverage your expertise and incorporate what you’ve learned in your primary job and apply it to your side hustle.

 On the other hand, perhaps the whole point of the side gig is to create an escape from a career that no longer brings you joy.
 In that case, you may want to do something that’s the polar opposite or completely unrelated.
 Real estate, retail, restaurants, wineries (you thought I was going to say breweries, didn’t you? …OK, I’ll say it), breweries, travel agencies, you name it… A wonderful thing about a high income is you can more easily find the seed money for many of these small business ideas.